asadziach/CarND-Vehicle-Detection/writeup.md

 #### Pipeline
 The first thing I do is to compute the camera calibration and distortion coefficients using the cv2.calibrateCamera() function.
 I applied this distortion correction to the test image using the cv2.undistort() function and obtained this result.
 I've observed that undistorted images work better with YOLO and I was able to detect smaller objects, like cars on the opposite lane!

-I feed the undistorted image to a Lane finder that I implemented earlier using Classic Computer Vision techniques of color transforms, and gradient thresholding.
+I feed the undistorted image to a Lane finder that I implemented earlier using Classic Computer Vision techniques of color transforms, and gradient thresholding, file 'ClassicLaneDetector.py'.
 It identifies lane curvature and vehicle displacement and is robust against environmental challenges such as shadows and pavement changes.

 Finally output is annotated by both the Lane Finder and Yolo tracker.

+Here is my pipleline file 'CombinedPipeline.py':

+![alt text][image9]

+I run YOLO; file 'TensorFlowYolo.py'; every 5 frames (configurable).
+Then I used KCF to track the vehicles between frames, file 'ObjectTracker.py'.

 ---